-For many of us, the festive season is one of the most exciting parts of the year, but new research from Age UK shows 1.4 million older people are expecting to feel lonely this Christmas.
+For many of us, the festive season is one of the most exciting parts of the year, but research from Age UK shows 1.4 million older people are expecting to feel alone at Christmas.

 Nearly a million older people don’t have anyone to celebrate the festive period with this year and almost 1.5 million over 65s said they usually feel lonelier at Christmas than any other time of year.

 Optimistically, the research also found that a phone call from a loved one is the best Christmas present many older people feel they can receive, so Age UK is encouraging everyone to make the effort to phone an older friend over the Christmas season, so they know they are not forgotten.

 To help Age UK meet an upsurge in demand for its telephone-based services and to support those that need it the most, the charity is urgently appealing for people to donate to its Make Christmas a Little Brighter campaign.